openhab/openhab-docs/administration/console.md

 Accessing the Karaf console depends on the start mode of openHAB.
 The manually start using shell/batch script ends directly in the Karaf console.

 If openHAB runs a service, the console can be accessed using ssh to the openHAB host on port 8101.
 The default Username/Password is **openhab/habopen**.
+Be aware, that the first connection attempt may take a few seconds longer.

 ```
-ssh karaf@localhost -p 8101
+ssh openhab@localhost -p 8101
 Password authentication
 Password:

                           __  _____    ____
   ____  ____  ___  ____  / / / /   |  / __ )